 Visitors who arrive in Australia usually want to get a glimpse of Sydney’s Opera House, the Great Barrier Reef, the dry and almost endless outback, and the incredible red monolith of Ayers Rock.
 All those sites are important, but one of the most underrated attractions in the ‘land down under’ is the aromatic and versatile healer called the eucalyptus tree.
 The eucalyptus tree has dotted the Australian landscape for millions of years.
 The history of eucalyptus oil and its ability to heal is well known all over the world.

-The main chemical compound in eucalyptus oil, is cineole, which is also called eucalyptol.
-Cineole as well as linalool, limonene and the other chemical compounds in the oil give it the aroma as well as its antiseptic, analgesic, stimulant, antibiotic, antispasmodic, cardiac, aphrodisiac, astringent, carminative, emmenagogue, insecticide, stomachic, vermifuge and tonic properties.
+The main chemical compound in eucalyptus oil is cineole, which is also called eucalyptol.
+Cineole as well as linalool, limonene and the other chemical compounds in the oil give it a minty aroma as well as antiseptic, analgesic, stimulant, antibiotic, antispasmodic, cardiac, aphrodisiac, astringent, carminative, emmenagogue, insecticide, stomachic, vermifuge and tonic properties.

 The uses for eucalyptus oil in clinical aromatherapy seem to increase every year as new information is released from clinical studies on eucalyptus oil.
 The anti-tumor properties are being explored, and the carminative properties are being expanded in chemotherapy sessions.
 No one seems to question the aphrodisiac abilities of eucalyptus, especially when they are surrounded by aromatic branches and dipped in a hot eucalyptus oil bath.